getreu/tp-note/doc/source/tp-note--manpage.md

 The configuration file variable '`note_file_extensions`' lists all file extensions that _Tp-Note_ recognizes and opens as own file types.
 Others are treated as described above.

+This so called _annotation_ mode can also be used with the clipboard: when it is not empty, its data is appended to the note's body.

 ## Editing notes